 You’ll first want to login to phpMyAdmin.
 If you are a Kinsta customer you can access phpMyAdmin directly from your MyKinsta dashboard.
 You can find the login credentials there as well.
 If your web host is using cPanel, the link to phpMyAdmin is typically found under the database section.

-On the left hand side, click into your database.
+On the left-hand side, click on your database.
 Then scroll down and click on the wp_users table. wp_users is the standard table used on fresh WordPress installations.
 However, some sites might have a prefix added for security purposes.
-In this cases it might be named slightly different, such as wp56_users.
+In this case, it might be named slightly different, such as wp56_users.